nbebaw/boostchanger/SECURITY.md

 ## Reporting a Vulnerability

-You can open an Issue tickt if you found any security problem or if you have any problem
+You can open an Issue ticket if you found any security problem or if you have any problem.